enza252/aws-dev-associate/4-load-balancing-and-auto-scaling-groups.md

 ## Scalability and High Availability

-Scalability means that an applicationb can handle greater loads by adapting
+Scalability means that an application can handle greater loads by adapting

 Two kinds of scalability
 - Vertical scalability